Sequential-Parallel Duality in Prefix Scannable Models: Prefix–Scannable Models

 \subsection{Modern RNN Layers Fit One Affine Scan}

-To relate PSMs to recent models, this section shows that a broad family of recent fast‑inference layers (\autoref{tab:affine-zoo}) are \emph{all} specializations of a single {affine state‑update} template, i.e. their state kernel can be expressed as an affine bilinear function.
+To relate PSMs to recent models, this section shows that a broad family of recent fast‑inference layers (\autoref{tab:affine-zoo}) are \emph{all} PSM's.
+Their state kernel can be expressed as specializations of a single associative affine state‑update template.
 This enables \(\textsf{SPD‑}(n,1)\) complexity.

 \begin{definition}[Affine recurrence] Let \((\mathcal M,+,0)\) be an additive group and \(\blacktriangleright:R\times \mathcal M\to \mathcal M\) a fixed bilinear action of a monoid \((R,\circ,I)\) on \(\mathcal M\).
 A layer is said to have an \emph{affine state update} if its hidden state obeys